 5. Malaria precautions should be taken during monsoon season.
 Bringing repellent from home is a good way to go.

 6. There has been a smattering of reports of street crime, including burglaries.
 Exercise guarded caution on vulnerable occasions: carrying your bags and being in particularly touristy places.

-1. Never touch anybody's head for it's the most sacred part of body.
+1. Never touch anybody's head for it's the most sacred part of the body.

-2. Don't wear shoes, shorts, shorts skirts or have exposed shoulders when entering a Buddhist sights.
+2. Don't wear shoes, shorts, shorts skirts or have exposed shoulders when entering a Buddhist site.

 3. Take off shoes when visiting private homes.

 4. Never point your feet at anybody or anything, and stepping over whoever sitting or lying on the floor is considered rude.

 5. Use your right hand to pass or take stuff, with left hand touching your right elbow.

 6. Some Buddhist sights don't allow female visitors' approach.
 No woman sits on the top of a pick-up truck.